oppia/oppia-android/Oppia-Bazel-Setup-Instructions.md

 ```
 Try to delete the `.bazelrc` file to solve the above. error.

 After the installation completes you can build the app using Bazel.

-Move your command line head to the `~/opensource/oppia-android` and run the below bazel command:
+**Move your command line head to the `~/opensource/oppia-android`**, then run the below bazel command:

 #### Building the app